M66B/FairEmail/docs/FAQ-de-rAT.md

 After downloading the lists in the privacy settings, the lists can optionally be used:

-* um vor Tracking-Links bei geöffneten Links zu warnen
+* to warn about tracking links on opening links
-* um Tracking-Bilder in Nachrichten zu erkennen
+* to recognize tracking images in messages

 Tracking images will be disabled only if the corresponding main 'disable' option is enabled.